openmrs/openmrs-esm-core/docs/main/config.md

 ### Designing a schema

 You'll probably start with some idea of what you want configs for your module to look like.
-Try and put yourself in the implementer's shoes an imagine what features they will expect to be configurable, and what they might expect the configuration property to be called.
+Try and put yourself in the implementer's shoes and imagine what features they will expect to be configurable, and what they might expect the configuration property to be called.
 Assume they don't know anything about the internal workings of your module.